The A-Z Guide to Digital Animation Terminology – Part Two: N-Z

-Last time in the A-Z guide we delved into all things digital-ish and animation-y in the first half of the alphabet, from Alpha Channels to Mask Layers.
-Today we’ll be concluding our A-Z guide focussing on technical terms and how they apply to the world of digital animation by looking at some common and not-so-common terms from N-Z.
+Last time in the A-Z guide we delved into all things digital-Ish and animation-y in the first half of the alphabet, from Alpha Channels to Mask Layers.
+Today we’ll be concluding our A-Z guide focusing on technical terms and how they apply to the world of digital animation by looking at some common and not-so-common terms from N-Z.

 A null (which goes by various names depending on the software: After Effects calls them nulls, 3DS Max calls them Helpers, Toon Boom calls them Pegs) is a type of layer used solely for the purpose of parenting another layer or effect.
 A null layer itself has no properties and is entirely transparent, but can be used to reposition a layer, act as a mass parent to a series of layers which need the same manipulation, or as a marker for a motion tracked camera.

 o: onion skinning

 A tool from traditional animation which has carried across to many 2D animation packages, onion skinning offers a semi-transparent preview of the surrounding frames as a reference for drawing the current frame.
 This allows the animator to more effectively estimate correct spacing of motion and keep character details consistent from frame-to-frame.

 p: puppet tools (also known as bone tools, similarly rigging)

 Puppet tools appear in a number of modern 2D animation programs, and act similar to 3D rigging wherein invisible ‘bones’ are set up to control the movement of different parts of a character or object.
 While 2D animation may alternately rely on frame-by-frame animation not requiring a puppet rig, or a mixture of puppet and frame-by-frame, a 3D character generally cannot be fully animated without first being rigged.

 q: quick preview (also known as preview, ram preview or test movie)